-Cake recipe:1 cup pecans or walnuts2 ½ cups grated carrots2 cups cake flour1 teaspoon bicarbonate soda 1 ½ teaspoon baking powder½ salt1 ½ teaspoon ground cinnamon½ ground all spice½ teaspoon Elachi (cardomom) powder¼ teaspoon ground ginger1 ½ cups sugar2 teaspoon vanilla essence1 cup oil1 cup drained crush pineapple (1 can) Frosting:7 tablespoon unsalted butter1 ½ cups icing sugar1 teaspoon vanilla essence1 teaspoon freshly squeezed lemon juice340g cream cheese
+Cake recipe:1 cup pecans or walnuts2 ½ cups grated carrots4 large eggs(around 200g) at room temp2 cups cake flour1 teaspoon bicarbonate soda 1 ½ teaspoon baking powder½ salt1 ½ teaspoon ground cinnamon½ ground all spice½ teaspoon Elachi (cardomom) powder¼ teaspoon ground ginger1 ½ cups sugar2 teaspoon vanilla essence1 cup oil1 cup drained crush pineapple (1 can) Frosting:7 tablespoon unsalted butter1 ½ cups icing sugar1 teaspoon vanilla essence1 teaspoon freshly squeezed lemon juice340g cream cheese

 INFO & TIPS

 Keep refrigerated because of the cream cheese.
 It can also be kept in the freezer for up to a month.
 Eating it the day after baking and frosting is best because it allows flavours to come together.